calcom/cal.com/README.md

 [Next-Validations Docs](https://next-validations.productsway.com/)
 [Next-Validations Repo](https://github.com/jellydn/next-validations)
-We also use this useful helper library that let's us wrap our endpoints in a validate HOC that checks the req against our validation schema built out with zod for either query and / or body's requests.
+We also use this useful helper library that let us wrap our endpoints in a validate HOC that checks the req against our validation schema built out with zod for either query and / or body's requests.

 ## Testing with Jest + node-mocks-http